ZitouniNidhal/Zero-Downtime-Blue-Green-Deployment-Pipeline/README.md

 # Zero-Downtime Blue-Green Deployment Pipeline

-A hands-on implementation of the [Blue-Green Deployment](https://roadmap.sh/projects/blue-green-deployment) project from roadmap.sh: deploy a new version of an app into an idle container, health-check it, then atomically switch live traffic to it via Nginx — with zero downtime and zero dropped requests.
+A hands-on implementation deploy a new version of an app into an idle container, health-check it, then atomically switch live traffic to it via Nginx — with zero downtime and zero dropped requests.